 - Functionality of Downspout

 Issues with your downspouts come back full circle to the quality of your gutter guards.
 Gutter guards that lack quality preventative material against the elements can cause bothersome blockages in your downspout!
-Such blockages commonly consist of sticks, leaves, and other organic matter.

-Blockages especially formed throughout winter (e.g. ice, etc.) can be very especially damaging!
+Such jams commonly consist of sticks, leaves, and other organic matter.
+Blockages primarily formed throughout winter (e.g., ice, etc.) can be especially damaging!

 If you are not careful, here is a list of things that can come about as a result!